ELynx/zoom-fx-modding/howto/README.md

 In "L/R" position, right channel of previously stereo FX output is in general lost.
 Overall, built-in effects have strange relations to stereo / mono processing, but that is how whole FX was made, this particular mod just makes this little bit more noticeable.

-One hint I discovered within 5 minutes of messing with modded FX: original single means original noise.
+One hint I discovered within 5 minutes of messing with modded FX: original signal means original noise.
 My test source had high background hum which I cancelled with `ZNR` at the start of the chain.
 After modding, I moved it right after the RainSel, and it seems to handle modded output just fine.
+Try different positions of "Effect In / Guitar In" toggle on `ZNR` to see that works better for your chain.

 # Section 5 - restoring original effects

 If you want to roll back the changes, download original firmware update from official Zoom Co web site, and do the flashing steps again.

+If you want to just restore LineSel, but keep using Zoom Effect Manager, replace modified file with backup.